-Forty-seven percent of responding states, including Louisiana, offer additional services to PRR enrollees, such as general information on SUD, referrals for SUD treatment, referrals to pain specialists, and case management services.
-Specifically, Louisiana offers medication therapy management.
+Fifty-three percent of responding FFS PRR programs, including Mississippi's PRR, do not offer additional services to PRR enrollees.
+Additional services may include general information on SUD, referrals for SUD treatment, referrals to pain specialists, case management services, and information on the appropriate use of health care services.